-High Quality Roulette Table Rentals in Richmond
+High Quality Roulette Rentals for Any Event

 Roulette, named after the French word meaning “small wheel”, is a game in which players choose to place bets on a number, a range of numbers, the color red or black, or whether the number is odd or even.
-At Richmond Casino Event Planners we feature six 32-inch John Huxley wheels that have been shipped to us directly from the Trump Taj Mahal in Atlantic City.
+At Nashville Casino Event Planners we feature six 32-inch John Huxley wheels that have been shipped to us directly from the Trump Taj Mahal in Atlantic City.
 All of our roulette rentals are well maintained to ensure the best results for every event.
 We also provide casino grade roulette tables, professional dealers, as well as all the chips and accessories.

 The History of Roulette